 - Akira Kurosawa worked for years as an AD and writer.

 - Mel Brooks didn’t direct his first film until he was 42.

 - Kathryn Bigelow earned a master's degree in film.

-Basically, there is no one way or right way to become a director.
+Basically, there is no one way or right way to become a movie director.
 The path is different for everyone.